bl_info = {

 Since Blender does not support adding arbitrary objects as attributes to meshes,

-the array is flattened, converted to a binary buffer, and saved as a tuple together with its shape.
+the array is flattened, converted to a binary buffer, and saved as a tuple together with its shape and data type.

 """